oneVR/VRWorldToolkit/README.md

 3. Post Processing setup

-Automatically import and setup Post Processing
+Automatically import and setup a simple starter Post Processing setup for you to edit further

 **Disclaimer:** This extension is still a work in progress.
 Even though I try to test it thoroughly things can break. *Remember to make backups of your projects and use this at your own risk!*